microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/04-start-VM-on-connect-solution.md

 - Under the Role tab select the role you just created (If you just created the role, it might take a few minutes until it appears)
 - Navigate to the Members tab:
-  - Here you select the first option *users, groups or service principals*
+  - Here you select the first option *user, group or service principal*
-  - Click on Add Members and search for *Windows Virtual Desktop* (choose any options with that name)
+  - Click on Select Members, search for *Windows Virtual Desktop* and select the option
-- Navigate to Review and Create the create the role assignment (by doing so you give Azure Virtual Desktop the permission to turn on VMs)
+- Navigate to Review and Assign to create the role assignment (by doing so you give Azure Virtual Desktop the permission to turn on VMs)

 ![Assign Custom Role](../Images/04-custom_role_4.png)